Typhoon Tembin (2012): Peak intensity

 On August 20, by Tembin rapidly intensified, and its peak nearly on peak.
 By August 21, Tembin reached a maximum 1-minute sustained windspeed of 115 kn.
 The system maintained deep convective banding, tightly wrapped into a well-defined, small 10 nmi eye surrounded by a highly symmetric eyewall.
 A nearby ridge started steering Tembin west.
 The JTWC were then anticipating a peak intensity of 130 kn.
 Thereafter, the TUTT cell over the system started weakening it.
-The eyweall started getting eroded.
+The eyewall started getting eroded.
 The JTWC no longer expected Tembin to strengthen.
 By that afternoon, it became clear that the weakening was the result of increased upper-level convergence caused by a rapidly strengthening TUTT extending southwestward from a TUTT cell.
 At that time, Tembin was tracking north-northwestward at 08 kn and was located approximately 280 nmi southeast of Taipei, Taiwan.
 A deep mid-latitude shortwave trough was tracking northeastward across eastern China.
 It was expected to track north of the system and then track into the Sea of Japan and steer Tembin westward.

 Later that night, Tembin slowed down on its track.
 Located approximately 255 nmi southeast of Taipei, the system tracked north-northwestward at 05 kn during the past six hours.
 Animated enhanced infrared satellite imagery showed that the system maintained overall tight consolidation and symmetry even as poleward outflow had slightly diminished.
 Upper level analysis indicated that Tembin sustained a mesoscale anticyclone that continues to provide good outflow despite two TUTT cells, one to the north and one to the southwest of the typhoon causing subsidence and strong shear along the west to southwestern flank.
 On the morning on August 22, Animated multispectral satellite imagery showed that the central convection has slightly warmed as the overall structure became more elongated, an indication of increased shear.
 The system was tracking along the southwestern periphery of a deep-layered subtropical ridge to its north.